Unsupervised Domain Adaptation for Binary Classification with an Unobservable Source Subpopulation: Problem Setup and Notation

-Note that this assumption is made without loss of generality, as alternative combinations--such as $(Y=0, A=1)$, $(Y=1, A=0)$, or $(Y=0, A=0)$--can be similarly assumed to have zero probability.
 To characterize the distributional connection between the two domains, we impose a structured conditional invariance assumption: \be p(\X \mid Y, A, R=1) = p(\X \mid Y, A, R=0) = p(\X\mid Y,A) \equiv p_{ya}(\X), \ee that is, the conditional distribution of features $\X$ given $(Y,A)$ remains the same across domains.
-This can be regarded as a conditional version, or, more nuanced version, of label shift where the marginal distribution of labels (now, the combination of both label and background) varies across domains (e.g., \citealp{du2014semi, garg2020unified, iyer2014maximum, lipton2018detecting, nguyen2016continuous, tasche2017fisher, tian2023elsa, zhang2013domain}).
+This can be regarded as a conditional version, or, more nuanced version, of label shift where the marginal distribution of labels (now, the combination of both label and background) varies across domains (e.g., \citealp{du2014semi, garg2020unified, iyer2014maximum, lipton2018detecting, nguyen2016continuous, tasche2017fisher, tian2023elsa, zhang2013domain, lee2025doubly, lee2025efficient}).
+This type of invariance assumptions was also postulated in other contexts such as in causal inference; see, e.g., \cite{peters2016causal}.
 It indicates, conditional on background $A$, the label shift assumption holds.
-Mathematically, it states that $p(\X|Y,A,R=1)=p(\X|Y,A,R=0)$.
 It is equivalent to $p(R|\X,Y,A)=p(R|Y,A)$, the independence between $R$ and $\X$, conditional on $(Y, A)$.
 In practice, this assumption may be suitable in many applications.
 Below we give two examples to illustrate the rationality of this assumption.
 For instance, we aim to predict user clicks on advertisements for a new batch of users (target domain, $R=0$) using historical data (source domain, $R=1$).
 Conditional on the advertisement type $A$ and whether the user clicks $Y$, the distribution of browsing behavior features $\X$ is assumed to remain stable across time periods.
 This is because user clicks are fundamentally determined by ad content and user interests, not by the time period in which data are collected.
 As another example, suppose we have datasets from two hospitals ($R=1$ indicates the source hospital and $R=0$ indicates the target hospital).
 Here, $\X$ represents imaging features, $Y$ is the disease type, and $A$ denotes patient attributes such as gender or age group.
 Then, conditional on the disease type $Y$ and demographic attributes $A$, the distribution of imaging features $\X$ is expected to remain the same across hospitals.
 This is because imaging characteristics for a given disease and demographic group are not systematically altered by the hospital.
 The main difference between hospitals lies in sampling proportions rather than in conditional distributions.